-Note 1: Operating Profit is before depreciation, amortisation and impairment.
+Note 1: Operating profit is before depreciation, amortisation and impairment.

-The major revenues received by the Corporation arise from the annual payments made by MTRCL under the Service Concession Agreement.
-The Variable Annual Payment from MTRCL for 2015 increased by some 12% when compared with 2014, from HK\$1,472 million to HK\$1,649 million.
-This increase reflects the continued growth in fare and non-fare revenues earned by MTRCL from the KCR network due to increasing passenger numbers and railway-related commercial activities such as the leasing of station shops.
+The majority of revenues earned by the Corporation arise from the annual payments made by MTRCL under the Service Concession Agreement, comprising a Fixed Annual Payment of HK\$750 million and a Variable Annual Payment.
+The Variable Annual Payment for 2016 increased by about 8% when compared with 2015, from HK\$1,649 million to HK\$1,787 million.
+This increase reflects the continued growth in fare and non-fare revenues earned by MTRCL from the Corporation's rail network.
+For 2016, the service concession payments for the Corporation amounted to HK\$2,537 million.